 However, his ability to land free rent is nothing to be scoffed at – it almost makes me want to take a Zumba class!
 He’s definitely doing a few things right to score a living arrangement like that.
+He’s doing everything he can to reduce the costs of his living expenses.
+It’s a great way to stay on budget.
 Props to him for:

 - Using a push mower to mow the lawn.
 I’m a huge proponent of these and have had one for three years.
 They’re much cheaper than electric or gas powered mowers, and require zero upkeep or maintenance.
 You don’t have to buy gas or use electricity to power it, plus you get a great arm workout.
 I wouldn’t recommend it for a huge plot of land, but for smaller yards, it’s cost-efficient and excellent exercise.

 - Having roommates.
 It’s not clear if he’s charging rent to them, or just splitting utilities, but either way, he’s saving money.
 I’ll bet they’ve also learned a thing or two from him about saving money.

 - Using the furniture that was provided.
 Bedroom sets and living room sets are not cheap, and he’s saved himself a few thousand bucks by using the furniture that was left behind when the previous owner passed away.

 That being said, most of us aren’t going to get a random offer of free rent in exchange for chores.
 Here are a few ways to decrease the cost of your living expenses:

 - Downsize your living space.
 Do you really need all of the space that you have?
 Moving to a smaller place gets you more bang for your buck.